Learning while Having Fun: Water Science Experiments and Activities

 2. The Water Cycle in a Bottle

-Obviously with this water cycle bottle, you can not see each stage totally, but rather it is an incredible hands-on project to oblige discussing the water cycle with your children.
+You can not see each stage with this water cycle bottle, but it is a great hands-on project to oblige to discuss the water cycle with your children.
 It's a straightforward approach to give a visual to children to see the progressions.
-Because it isn't a splendid radiant day, doesn't mean the water cycle isn't at present stopping around.
+Because it isn't a splendid, radiant day doesn't mean the water cycle isn't stopping around.

 Explore the water cycle in a bottle here.